 What to Say to Motivate Remote Workers?

 Words matter.
 Even though you’re just an electronic voice over the phone or laptop speaker, your words are just as real.
 But the distance between you and your workers is real too.
 And frankly, we’re all sick of Slack, OneNote and email chains.
-They’re poor substitutes for actual facetime.
 Human-to-human communication can’t be replicated.
 But it can be hacked.
-Now it’s more important than ever to rely on proven analog tools that will deliver a little something extra, a little personal touch, to your remote workers, no matter how far away they are.
+These proven analog tools deliver a little something extra, a little personal touch, to your remote workers, no matter how far away they are.

 1. How to Motivate Remote Workers With the Power of Post-it Notes